Stormwater Master Plan

 Plan for ocean level rise

 In July 2016, U.S. Army Corps of Engineers in partnership with Broward County launched a Flood Risk Management Study for tidally influenced areas located in Broward County to address flooding problems.
 Through analysis of current and future flooding frequency and evaluation of the risks of storm surge flooding and economic impacts, the justification for a regional resiliency standard for seawall elevations was developed.
-Extensive outreach by the County was conducted to its 31-municipalities to develop a regional standard to serve as a planning foundation for municipal adoption.
-As a result, the City’s Engineering Department in conjunction with the Marine Advisory Board have been drafting proposed amendments to our Code to establish a minimum seawall height and the criteria to enforce raising of seawalls, modeled off results from the study.
-It’s anticipated that these proposed amendments will go into effect in the Spring of 2020.
+Extensive outreach by the County was conducted to develop a regional standard to serve as a planning foundation for municipal adoption.
+As a result, the City’s Engineering Department in conjunction with the Marine Advisory Board prepared amendments to our Code to establish a minimum seawall height and the criteria to enforce raising of seawalls, modeled off results from the study.

 Current Projects

-Conduct an analysis of the potential impacts of rising ocean levels on the City.
 The Stormwater Master Plan identified the areas which will be underwater after 3 feet of ocean rise.
-The City has begun a project of retrofitting the stormwater outfalls to the Intracoastal Waterway to prevent back flow.
-FY 2017 Goal – 100% completion Status - Tideflex check-valves have been installed on drainage outfall.
+The City continues the on-going project of retrofitting the stormwater outfalls to the Intracoastal and inland waterways to prevent back flow.
+Tideflex check-valves continue to be installed on drainage outfalls throughout the City on an annual basis.

 Reuse Water System Capital Improvement Program